vr-vipultiwari/ALL-about-apache-kafka/README.md

 ### A TYPICAL MESSAGING SYSTEM HAS THREE COMPONENTS :

-        - Message Producer -  PRODUCER is client application that sends data records , these records are called messages
+        - Message Producer -  PRODUCER is client application that sends data records to the broker , these records are called messages
-        - Message Consumer -  Consumer is also a client appplication that read  messages from broker and process it
+        - Message Consumer -  Consumer is also a client appplication that read  messages from broker and process it in realtime
         - Message Broker   -  Broker is reponsible for recieveing these messages and store it in local storage